written by Mike Flanagan and Jeff Howard

 directed by Mike Flanagan

 At this point, I’m already covering my eyes.
-Kaylie goes to investigate – as heroines in these films usually do – and, one by one, starts to take the sheets off of the sculptures.
+Kaylie approaches and, one by one, starts to take the sheets off.
 But she’s not scared – she’s determined.
 She uncovers the first one – nothing underneath.
 Then the next.
 Nothing.
 She pauses before going for the last one.
 Holy crap, now my eyes are fully closed.
 She grabs the sheet and…

 Carlos I. Cuevas